Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Approximation algorithms

 \subsection{Relaxations}

 An alternative approach to approximating the edge weight function $f$ is to relax the cut constraints via the formulations \eqref{eq:cover} and \eqref{eq:relaxshort}.
 We analyze two algorithms: the first, a randomized algorithm, maintains a discrete solution, while the second is a simple rounding method.
 Both cases remove the constraint that the cut must be minimal: any set $B$ is feasible that has a \emph{subset} $C \subseteq B$ that is a cut.
 Relaxing the minimality constraint makes the feasible set \emph{up-monotone} (equivalently up-closed).
-This is not major problem, however, since any superset of a cut can easily be pruned to a minimal cut.
+This is not major problem, however, since any superset of a cut can easily be pruned to a minimal cut while only, if anything, improving the solution due to the monotonicity of $f$.